ClusterCockpit/cc-metric-collector/collectors/likwidMetric.md

 One might think this does not happen often but often used metrics in the world of performance engineering like Instructions-per-Cycle (IPC) or more frequently the actual CPU clock are derived with events like `CPU_CLK_UNHALTED_CORE` (Intel) which do not increment in halted state (as the name implies).
 In there are different power management systems in a chip which can cause a hardware thread to go in such a state.
 Moreover, if no cycles are executed by the core, also many other events are not incremented as well (like `INSTR_RETIRED_ANY` for retired instructions and part of IPC).

+### `lockfile_path` option
+LIKWID can be configured with a lock file with which the access to the performance monitoring registers can be disabled (only the owner of the lock file is allowed to access the registers).
+When the `lockfile_path` option is set, the collector subscribes to changes to this file to stop monitoring if the owner of the lock file changes.
+This feature is useful when users should be able to perform own hardware performance counter measurements through LIKWID or any other tool.

 ### `send_*_total values` option

 - `send_core_total_values`: Metrics, which are usually collected on a per hardware thread basis, are additionally summed up per CPU core.